OverviewWhat is Google+ for G Suite customers? What are the business features of Google+ for Work?

 Yes, you can turn on Google+ just for some users by placing their accounts in specific organizational units.
 For details, see Add an organizational unit.

-- To enable Google+ for users in all your domains, turn on Google+ for your top-level organization unit.
+- To enable Google+ for users in all sub-domains within your G Suite domain, turn on Google+ for your top-level domain or organizational unit.

-No. You need to sign up your domain for Google Apps, because users need to sign in to the service using their domain email address.
+No. You need to sign up your domain for G Suite, because users need to sign in to the service using their domain email address.

 Yes.
-After you sign up your domain for Google Apps, you can turn off the services you don't want to use.
-However, you need to keep the following services turned on, because they're required for Google+:
+After you sign up your domain for G Suite, you can turn off the services you don't want to use.

 Learn to turn services on or off.

 If a user already signed up for a personal Google+ account using his or her personal email address, the user can continue using that account.